BehaviorTree/behaviortree_cpp_v3-release/docs/index.md

 __BehaviorTree.CPP__ has many interesting features, when compared to other implementations:

-- It makes asynchronous Actions, i.e. non-blocking, a first-class citizen.
+- It makes asynchronous Actions, i.e. non-blocking routines, a first-class citizen.
 - It allows the creation of trees at run-time, using a textual representation (XML).
-- You can link staticaly you custom TreeNodes or convert them into plugins which are loaded at run-time.
+- You can link staticaly your custom TreeNodes or convert them into plugins which are loaded at run-time.
 - It includes a __logging/profiling__ infrastructure that allows the user to visualize, record, replay and analyze state transitions.

 ![ReadTheDocs](images/ReadTheDocs.png)

+## Community

+If this documentation doesn't answer your questions or if you simply want to connect with the community of BT.CPP users, visit [discourse.behaviortree.dev](https://discourse.behaviortree.dev/).

 ## What is a Behavior Tree?